miptleha/cs-query-generator/README.md

 - Set connection to Oracle in App.config
 - Run application: it creates tables for 2 test classes: AF/TestClass1.cs and AF/TestClass2.cs
 - See console or bin/Debug/QueryGenerator.log for errors and output messages
-- All generated code are stored in bin folder
+- All generated code are stored in bin/Debug/code folder